tarantool/doc/doc/reference/reference_lua/box_schema/space_create.rst

     .. data:: if_not_exists

-        Create space only if a space with the same name does not exist already.
+        Create a space only if a space with the same name does not exist already.
         Otherwise, do nothing but do not cause an error.

         | Type: boolean